guilhermelaviola/IMDbMovieListAnalysis/README.md

 # MovieRatingAnalysis

-In this repository, I provided studies for several different topics involving movies and actors:
+In this repository, I provided studies for several different topics involving movies and actors.

+# Watchlist study
-1. **Watchlist study:** It's a study to explore the possibilities with my Watchlist from IMDb.
+It's a study to explore the possibilities with my Watchlist from IMDb.
+The dataset has attributes such as movie title, date added, year of release, genres, average rating, etc...

+# My Ratings study
-2. **My Ratings study:** It's a study to explore the possibilities with my My Ratings list from IMDb.
+It's a study to explore the possibilities with my My Ratings list from IMDb.
+The dataset has attributes such as movie title, date added, year of release, genres, average rating, my rating, etc...

+# Favorite Actors study
-3. **Favorite Actors study:** In this study, I use a spreadsheet with my favorite actors names and birth dates.
+In this study, I use a spreadsheet with my favorite actors names and birth dates.

+# IMDBPÝ
-4. **IMDBPÝ:** It's a file in which I practice the usage of the IMDBPY library with Python
+It's a file in which I practice the usage of the IMDBPY library with Python